nrimsky/openinghours/README.md

-Most of code and promot engineeing by https://github.com/neilkakkar
+Most of code and prompt engineeing by https://github.com/neilkakkar

 ## Usage instructions